rmupap/rmupap.github.io/_includes/prerequisite-courses-build.md

 ## Prerequisite Performance

-**Prerequisite courses must be successfully completed with a grade of "C" or better**.
-In plus-minus grading systems, **a grade of "C⎯" does not qualify as a "C"**.
-Applicants offered seats contingent upon successful completion of outstanding prerequisites must complete each remaining course with a grade of "B" or better.[^1]
+**Prerequisite courses must be successfully completed with a grade of C or better**.
+In plus-minus grading systems, **a grade of C- does not qualify as a C**.
+Applicants offered seats contingent upon successful completion of outstanding prerequisites must complete each remaining course with a grade of B or better.[^1]

 ## Prerequisite Timeline Requirements